 Durkheim noted that an advanced industrial economy required a massive and complex Division of Labour.
 At school, individuals learn the diverse skills necessary for this to take place.
-For example, we may all start off learning the same subjects, but later on we specialize when we do GCSEs.
+For example, we may all start off learning the same subjects, but later on we specialise when we do GCSEs.

 Talcott Parsons argued that education acts as the ‘focal socializing agency’ in modern society.
 School plays the central role in the process of secondary socialisation, taking over from primary socialisation.
 He argued this was necessary because the family and the wider society work in different principles and children need to adapt if they re to cope In the wider world.